 - specific care needs that the provider will need to consider such as communication, mobility, and behavioural, cognitive and mental health needs;

 - any safeguarding concerns and risk assessments.

 7. Reviewing Care and Support Plans.

 The easements relieve the local authority of the duty to revise care and support plans under s27 of the Care Act during this period.
 However, subsection (2) and (3) of the Act remain in force.
-This means that that if care and support plans are revised during the emergency period, people who use services and their carers must be involved, in decisions about revising their care package.
+This means that that if care and support plans are revised during the emergency period, people who use services, advocates and their carers must be involved, in decisions about revising their care package.
 This may include unscheduled reviews where needs have changed.